maddenp/nml/README.md

 This junk isn't in a namelist.
 ```

-Invoked with no options, _nml_ prints a simplified, sorted version of the input:
+By default, _nml_ reads from stdin and writes to stdout and, with no command-line options specified, prints a simplified, sorted version of the input:

 ```
-% nml nl
+% cat nl | nml
 &a
   r=2.2e8
   s='Hello World'